Meta Faces Privacy Backlash Over Ray-Ban Meta Glasses

 Employees at a subcontractor in Nairobi reportedly viewed intimate videos and sensitive data captured by the Ray-Ban Meta smart glasses.
 The revelations contradict marketing claims such as "designed for privacy, controlled by you" and have triggered a US class-action complaint, inquiries by the UK Information Commissioner and calls to the European Commission.
 Reported examples include nudity, sexual activity, banking details and private conversations.
 The subcontractor named in reports is Sama; manufacturing and brand partners include EssilorLuxottica.
 Meta now faces regulatory and legal exposure, reputational damage, and urgent technical questions about who can access raw, user-captured video and how data annotation pipelines are secured.

-- •Meta faces escalating scrutiny after Swedish media and subsequent investigations revealed that employees at a subcontractor in Nairobi viewed raw video and image data captured by the Ray-Ban Meta smart glasses.
+What happened - Meta faces escalating scrutiny after Swedish media and subsequent investigations revealed that employees at a subcontractor in Nairobi viewed raw video and image data captured by the Ray-Ban Meta smart glasses.
 Reports say human reviewers at Sama had access to footage that included nudity, sexual encounters, financial information and private conversations.
 The product, co-branded with EssilorLuxottica, sold 7 million units in 2025.
 A US complaint, filed by plaintiffs Mateo Canu and Gina Bartone and brought by Clarkson Law Firm, accuses Meta and Luxottica of deceptive privacy claims and unlawful data handling, while the UK Information Commissioner's Office and EU authorities have opened inquiries.

-- •The glasses combine on-device capture with cloud-based processing and an integrated assistant, referred to in documentation as Meta AI.
+Technical details - The glasses combine on-device capture with cloud-based processing and an integrated assistant, referred to in documentation as Meta AI.
 Manufacturer and service contracts reportedly route user-captured media to human annotation pipelines for quality control and model training.
 Reported operational issues include weak or insufficiently documented access controls, remote review interfaces that expose raw footage, and inadequate redaction before human review.
 Employees described routine exposure to highly sensitive content and pressure not to question work that required viewing such footage.
 Key operational elements implicated are:

 - •human-in-the-loop annotation of video frames and metadata